Skip to content

 Side-by-side comparison of budget plastic holder drifting versus premium metal spring clamp staying locked.

-After testing both tiers, the price difference is worth it for anyone performing regularly.
+The price difference is worth it for anyone performing regularly.
 The budget holders use thinner plastic clamps and lack locking mechanisms on the swivel joint.

 For occasional practice at home, a budget holder gets the job done.
 But for gigging musicians and presenters who can’t afford a mid-set iPad slide, the extra $25-30 pays for itself after one show.
 Sweetwater’s tablet mount guide found that spring-loaded holders need to support at least 2 lbs to qualify as stage-worthy, per their equipment recommendations.